Catering Cost in San Francisco: Full-Service Pricing Guide

 Passed hors d’oeuvres: Often priced per piece, with staffing driving much of the cost.

-Event Catering Pricing San Francisco: What’s Included in a Standard Quote
+What’s Included in a Standard Catering Quote?

 In most proposals, the base rate includes: